danmanstx/dannypetersme/_posts/2015-01-24-spark-core-motion-light.markdown

 <br>

-Quite Simple and really easy to get set up once you have all the parts.
+Quite simple and really easy to get set up once you have all the parts.
 Also its nice to have something home automated that actually is easier to use.
 Before I had the lights controlled by a button on a iOS app.
 While cool, this became impractical quick as it was a bigger inconvenience then this simple implementation.

 I do plan to add back in the functionality to turn the light off with either a siri command as sometimes you want the lights out when you watch a movie, but I'll save that for either another blog post or an update to this one.